KaganBaldiran/TabCrawler-Chrome-Extention/README.md

 # Tab-Crawler

-TabBook is a Chrome extension that allows you to bookmark tab URLs and easily navigate between them using a context pie menu.
+Tab-Crawler is a Chrome extension that allows you to bookmark tab URLs and easily navigate between them using a context pie menu.

 ## Installation